Liver Institute of Virginia

 As little as 20 years ago, liver symptoms were difficult to diagnose and effective treatments were few.
 Today, many liver disorders can be treated and some can even be cured.
 Various liver medications and other treatments can prevent liver disease from progressing to cirrhosis, prevent liver failure and prevent the need for liver transplantation.
 They can also result in greater control of disease, higher cure rates and fewer side effects.
 Treating liver disease has been shown to significantly improve the quality of life for patients and reduce mortality.

 Dr. Mitchell Shiffman, liver specialist and expert on the treatment and care of liver diseases in Virginia, and his medical team have an extraordinary reputation for helping patients living with Hepatitis C, Hepatitis B, fatty liver disease, liver cancer and primary biliary liver cirrhosis, as well as other diseases of the liver.
 In addition to these treatments, Dr. Shiffman and his team offer additional liver health services including:

 - Management of chronic liver disease and liver disease symptoms

-Dr. Shiffman is a nationally and internationally known presenter to peer audiences on liver medicine topics, including treatment protocols, chronic liver disease management, and pre-transplantation care.
+The staff at the Liver Institute of Virginia present to peer audiences on liver medicine topics, including treatment protocols, chronic liver disease management and pre-transplantation care.
 Patient education is an equal priority: look for seminars, screenings and The Liver Institute of Virginia's participation in Bon Secours health events.